 By: U.S. Senator John Barrasso

-John Barrasso, a Republican senator from Wyoming, is chairman of the Senate Committee on Environment and Public Works and chairman of the Senate Republican Conference.
+Sen. John Barrasso, R-Wyo., is chairman of the Committee on Environment and Public Works and a member of the Committee on Foreign Relations.